-Some official documentation of graduation is required; transcripts may be acceptable if they show actual graduation.
-You may wish to contact your school and request a duplicate diploma or letter attesting to the fact that you did receive the diploma.
+Some official documentation of graduation is required; transcripts can be accepted if they show actual graduation.
+Practitioners can also submit a letter on official letterhead attesting to the completion of their healthcare degree in lieu of the diploma.

 We do not offer a one-time payment option at this time.

-- On whom you have gathered sufficient initial information; or
+- On whom you have gathered sufficient initial information

-The Review Course is an opportunity for IFM Certification Program candidates to undertake a comprehensive review of current core knowledge.
-The Review Course is an online program.
+The optional Review Course is an opportunity for IFM Certification Program candidates to undertake a comprehensive review of current core knowledge.
+The optional Online Review Course (ORC) is a self-paced course composed of study guides, webinars, lectures and practice exams/quizzes to help you prepare?for the written exam.
 It is not required, although it is strongly recommended.
-Candidates are eligible to register for the Review Course after they have completed all the required coursework for the IFM Certification Program.
-To learn more, contact email@example.com.

 To maintain certification: